jeffwu85182/jeffwu85182.github.io/source/_posts/TypeScript intro and migrating.md

 ### Migrating

-To migrating with current repositories, we need a smooth progess of migration from ES6 babel.
+To migrating with current repositories, we need a smooth progress of migration from ES6 babel.
 Here are 2 ways I found for smooth migration:

 1. Using [react-app-script-ts](https://github.com/wmonk/create-react-app)